Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 First you have to import the Python module as in line 1: `from python import Python`.
 Then you can use the `Python.import_module()` function with the module name (see line 2).
 You give it a constant name (here `np`), which can be used later to call module methods.
 (The equivalent of this line in Python would be: `import numpy as np`.)
-Note that the .py extension for the moudle is not needed.
+Note that the .py extension for the module is not needed.
-For some concrete examples see:
+For some concrete examples see: ??